 Housing Condition Survey

-Why is the council carrying out this study?
+Why is the council carrying out this survey?

 We have a duty under the Housing Act to review local housing periodically and this study will allow us to get a wider snapshot of our borough's housing.
-This study will assess the condition of the houses that local people live in to help us understand local housing and local housing needs.
-At meetings in the community there are often questions about what we are doing about housing conditions and complaints that we could do more.
-This survey is one way of doing this and shows our commitment to taking action.
+This study will assess the condition of the properties that local people live in to help us understand the current quality and standard of the borough's housing.

 Why am I being asked to take part?